Madis0/OneBar/README.md

 * Vanilla-like fractionated counters - shows values in vanilla hearts, e.g. 9,5 instead of 19
 * Zero saturation - no bar, **↓** - shows when saturation is 0 and hunger will decrease with activity

+¹ Best-guess estimate based on what the client knows at the time, can change by some server-side values and natural occurrences.

 ### FAQ